 Backlit display – Another seemingly small thing, but useful if you are measuring indoors a lot.
 New models have a small photo-sensor that switches the backlight on and off automatically.

 IP54 rating – IP stands for “Ingress Protection” – which means resistance to dust and moisture in English.
 For the “do-it-yourselfer” you’ll find IP40 products (dust and moisture no bueno).

 For the Pros don’t buy anything below IP54 – dust resistant and moisture resistant.
 You can get it dusty or damp like you would a cordless drill.
 Dry it off before you put it in a case.

 If you are using an LDM on active job sites, look for IP65, which means dust proof and water jet protected.
 And when we say "water jet protected" we mean it -- check out how we test Total Stations to make sure they meet the IP65 standard.

 Realistic working temperature range – Midwest winters and or Texas summers are unkind to electronic tools.
 Check the storage and working temperature ranges for an LDM before you buy.
-The pro-grade tools are rated for storage from -13 to 158 °F and for operation from 14 to 122 °F. Sounds crazy hot or cold, but think about the temperature extremes your truck might see on a hot day or cold night.
+The pro-grade tools are rated for storage from -10 to 70 °C (13 to 158 °F) and for operation from -10 to 50 °C (14 to 122 °F).
+Sounds crazy hot or cold, but think about the temperature extremes your truck might see on a hot day or cold night.

 Two year warranty (minimum) Peace of mind, plain and simple.
 Most reputable manufacturers offer a simple exchange policy when things go bad (Note: Running over the tool is not a warranty issue.
 They don't have an IP rating high enough for that.).